cancerberoSgx/suitecommerce-types/sc-types-frontend-extras/src/reactLike/README.md

 # ReactLike : JSX without React

-IMPORTANT: everything undere this folder shoould be independent of sc-types-frontend-* so in the future we can separate it to other project.
+IMPORTANT: everything under this folder shoould be independent of sc-types-frontend-* so in the future we can separate it to other project.

 # TODO